How to write a business plan for a cheese processing company?

 2. The presentation of the company

-The second section in your cheese processor's business plan should focus on the structure and ownership, location, and management team of the company.
+The second section in your cheese processing company's business plan should focus on the structure and ownership, location, and management team of the company.

 The structure and ownership part provides an overview of the legal structure of the business, who the owners are and how much each has invested and owns.
 If you are seeking financing it is important that the reader gets a clear picture of which legal entity is receiving the funds, and who controls the business.